-Another one of the most commonly used materials for worktops is granite.
-Like quartz, this material is also very resilient.
-Granite is a natural rock that is cut in its natural state and is then polished for use in homes.
-Maintenance after each use is suggested to prevent staining with granite.
-To clean granite, use warm water and soap to help keep its shine.
+Another commonly used material for kitchen worktops and a great alternative to quartz, is granite.
+Similar to quartz, granite is also very resilient.
+Granite is a natural rock that is cut in its natural state and then polished for use in homes.
+We recommend cleaning your granite worktops with warm water and soap after each use to prevent staining and make sure that they keep their shine.

 With granite being an incredibly strong material, it is able to resist dramatic temperature changes and is difficult to scratch.
 However, unlike quartz, because granite is a natural stone, there are not as many colour options available and each piece of granite is different so, you should plan your kitchen around the slab of granite that you are looking at using.

 If you are planning your new quartz or granite kitchen worktops, get an instant quotation from our website or, contact us and a member of our team will be happy to help you out and answer any questions you may have.